hammerlab/flowdec/README.md

 ### Java

-- [Multi-GPU Example](java/flowdec/src/main/java/org/hammerlab/flowdec/examples/MultiGPUExample.java) - Prototype example for how to (hopefully) be able to execute deconvolution against multiple GPUs in parallel
+- [Multi-GPU Example](java/flowdec/src/main/java/org/hammerlab/flowdec/examples/MultiGPUExample.java) - Prototype example for how to be able to execute deconvolution against multiple GPUs in parallel (not tested yet -- waiting for the use case to come up though it is very likely possible to do)

 ## Installation